 Granted funds are to cover the period of the course and concept development including analysis of needs inventory for a maximum period of 6 months.
-The department, faculty or equivalent applies for at least SEK 50 000, but no more than SEK 200 000 per course and concept proposal.
-The funds are disbursed partly at the start up and partly on delivery of the business and commissioned education plan at the end of the period.
+The department, faculty or equivalent applies for SEK 150 000 per course and concept proposal.
 To ensure full cost coverage, the granted development funds are entered as an accrued cost in the calculation of the course fee.

 Granted funds are matched with support and advice from Lund University Commissioned Education (LUCE), with a corresponding number of working hours, which is also funded by the development funds.

 Evaluation of received applications

 Applications will be prioritised according to the following criteria:

 - Identified needs in the world at large

 - Description and purpose of the education including applicability for professionals